bramblejs/bramble/README.md

 Since this is just before committing, the `git add .` bit will ensure the files are added to the commit.

+*Something else to note here is that Bramble requires a network connection to get information from NPM.
+If you use it on precommit, and you're working offline, then your commits will fail.*

 ### Netlify

 This means that you can analyse bundles over time as part of PRs and releases.